 However, it turns out that hardly anybody actually does this, although prices sometimes differ by more than 15 cents.

-Despite rising prices – we stay loyal to our favourite petrol station.
 Not every pill is bitter to swallow

 But the reason cannot be that many people stay loyal to their brand of petrol: petrol is quite a trivial product that you can’t easily create a USP for.
 Or have you ever experienced a special feeling when you’ve just filled up with Esso fuel?
 I would guess that people’s reluctance to switch has more to do with the fact that our favourite petrol station stocks our favourite newspaper and the bread rolls whose rising prices get us annoyed again on the drive home.